HumanEquivalentUnit/HumanEquivalentUnit.github.io/_posts/2018-12-08-Speed-Tweaks-AoC-Day-8.md

 ----
 ### Next

+When I started I had `[system.collections.generic.List[psobject]]` all over the place, and was annoyed with typing it.
+[Joel Bennet / Jaykul](https://twitter.com/Jaykul) in the PowerShell Slack chatroom reminded me that `using system.collections.generic` can go at the top, and then each one can be shortened to `[list[psobject]]`.
+At this point in my code I had cut down the use of it quite a bit, and wondered if this namespace lookup shortname-to-fullname might cause a measurable delay.
+It does in a lot of PowerShell, resolving `where` to `where-object` takes time, for example.

-Starting with `using system.collections.generic` and then writing `[list[psobject]]`, I tried changing to `[system.collections.generic.list[psobject]]`.
+I tried changing them to `[system.collections.generic.list[psobject]]`.

-Wasn't expecting much and no performance change that I could tell, but by this stage I was only using it twice, so I left it in.
+No performance change that I could tell, but I left it in.

 ----
 ### Next